12ohit/aniyomi-local/README.md

-# Tachiyomi Local Source JSON Generator
+# Aniyomi Local Source JSON Generator

 A tool that helps you to easily create the JSON file with metadata.